HWY 351- DIXIE

 Impacts:

-Injuries and Fatalities: There are no reported injuries or fatalities associated with this incident.
+Injuries and Fatalities: There have been no reported injuries or fatalities associated with the HWY 351- DIXIE Fire.

 Safety Concerns: